Crack epidemic in the United States: Sentencing disparities

 Timeline of total number of inmates in U.S. prisons, jails, and juvenile facilities from 1920 to 2014.
-A major spike in incarcerations can be seen between 1980 and 2000.
+A major spike in incarcerations occurred between 1980 and 2000.

 In 1986, the U.S. Congress passed laws that created a 100 to 1 sentencing disparity for the possession or trafficking of crack when compared to penalties for powder cocaine, widely criticized as discriminatory against African-Americans and other racial minorities, who were more likely to use crack than powder cocaine.
 This 100:1 ratio was mandated by federal law in 1986.
 Persons convicted in federal court of possession of 5 grams of crack cocaine received a minimum mandatory sentence of 5 years in federal prison.
 On the other hand, possession of 500 grams of powder cocaine carries the same sentence.
 In 2010, the Fair Sentencing Act cut the sentencing disparity to 18:1.

 In 2012, 88% of imprisonments from crack cocaine were African American.
 Further, the data shows the discrepancy between lengths of sentences of crack cocaine and heroin.
 The majority of crack imprisonments are placed in the 10–20 year range, while the imprisonments related to heroin use or possession range from 5–10 years.